kevintpeng/Learn-Something-Every-Day/UWaterloo/CS341: Algorithms.md

 case based theorem, for find asymptotic behaviour of recurence relations where all subproblems are of equal size.

 to prove, expand the recursion tree and simplify the expression using a summation over all levels. then use the sum of c^j formula to get three cases based on the value of (a/b^d)

+### Divide and Conquer Algorithm examples
+find the two closest points in a set
+- naive is O(n^2)
+- break the set in half by x value
+- find the closest pair in left and right, then find closest pair spanning both L and R
+  - finding the spanning pair can be found by checking a bounded region, based on subproblems L and R
+  - delta=min(closest(L), closest(R)), then sort by y, move box of size 2delta by delta from the bottom point to top. each box contains at most 8 points ( a fifth on either half would contradict our chosen delta value)
+- analysis, n log^2 n
+- this can be simplified if you keep an extra copy of the list sorted by y, then filter using sets at each step. this is O(n log n)

+multiplying integers is O(n^2) with respect to digits naively
+- observing that (a+b)(c+d) - ac - bd = ad + bc reduces our recursive calls from 4 to 3
+- from master theorem, this is n^1.4